wharley/vue-toggle/README.md

 # vue-toggle
- A simple toggle component using `Vue-observable` from Vuejs
+ A simple toggle component using `Vue-observable` to share state across components.

  ![Screenshot of vue-toggle](/src/assets/docs/vue-toggle.gif)